dktot/spl_2018/README.md

 ## Usage:
 ```
-simplicitylunex-cli mnsync status
+simplicity getinfo #This command will show your masternode status
+simplicity masternode status #This command will show your masternode status
-lunex-cli getinfo
+simplicity getinfo
 lunex-cli masternode status #This command will show your masternode status
 ```

 Also, if you want to check/start/stop **Lunex** , run one of the following commands as **root**:

 ```
-systemctl status Lunex #To check the service is running.
+systemctl status simplicity #To check the service is running.
-systemctl start Lunex #To start Lunex service.
+systemctl start simplicity #To start simplicity service.
-systemctl stop Lunex #To stop Lunex service.
+systemctl stop simplicity #To stop simplicity service.
-systemctl is-enabled lunex #To check whetether Lunex service is enabled on boot or not.
+systemctl is-enabled simplicity #To check whetether simplicity service is enabled on boot or not.(if you want test, vps reboot and check auto start)
 ```
 ***